Variables in Python

 Variable Types and Dynamic Typing

-In Python, the type of a variable differs from the value assigned to it and allows the variables to change data type dynamically.
+In Python, the type of a variable differs from the value assigned to it, allowing variables to change data type dynamically.

 # Integer